REU: Research Experience for Undergraduates in Collaborative Data Visualization Applications

 - Women and members of under-represented groups are especially encouraged to apply.

-This program is currently accepting applications until March 1, 2017.
-Currently, funding is available for 10 undergraduates.
+This program accepted applications until March 1, 2017.
+Funding was available for 10 undergraduates.
 Application is a two-step process:

 - Please have a look at the list of projects and use this as a guide in completing your application.
 Click on “Apply Now” below to apply.